William Addison (VC): Later life

 Addison was a Freemason and was initiated into Aldershot Camp Lodge No. 1331 on 14 November 1923.

 After the war, he continued as an army chaplain and served at Malta, Khartoum and Shanghai and at army bases in England.
-He was Senior Chaplain to the Forces from 1934 to 1938 when he left the army and became a parish priest.
-He was Rector of Coltishall with Great Hautbois in Norfolk from 1938 to 1958.
-However, on the outbreak of World War II he returned to the army and again served as Senior Chaplain to the Forces.
+He was Senior Chaplain to the Forces from 1934 to 1938, when he left the army and became a parish priest.
+He was rector of Coltishall with Great Hautbois in Norfolk from 1938 to 1958.
+On the outbreak of World War II he returned to the army and again served as Senior Chaplain to the Forces.
 He died in St Leonards-on-Sea, East Sussex, and is buried in Brookwood Cemetery in Surrey.

 A replica set of Addison's medals is on display at the Museum of Army Chaplaincy, and at Sarum College in Salisbury.